pipegalera/ml_diabetes/readme.md

 The purpose of this experiment is:

-1) Replicating the scarce literature on the topic.
+1) Replicating the literature on the topic.

 2) Compare the ability of non-parametric models predicting Diabetes based on survey and lab public medical data from different sources: